WasmEdge/docs/docs/deploy/oci-runtime/crun.md

 echo: name=WasmEdge
 ```

-Next, you can try to run it in [Kubernetes]!
+Next, you can try to run it in [Kubernetes](/docs/deploy/kubernetes.md)!